Schools

 After the lead results come back:

-You will receive your lead results, an explanation of the lead testing results and the next steps for your facility, and information about blood lead testing in an email from waterforkids@state.co.us.
+You will receive an email with a summary of your lead results, an explanation of the lead testing results and the next steps for your facility, and information about blood lead testing.
+The email will come from waterforkids@state.co.us.
+An example of this email is found here.
 You must give these results to your employees and parents/guardians within two business days of receiving the results.
-If you need information in Spanish or another language, please request it when you receive the results.
-The Test and Fix Water for Kids webpage will post a detailed list of test results.
+The email is in both English and Spanish.
+If you need information in another language, you can request it when you receive the results.
+The Test and Fix Water for Kids results webpage will have a detailed list of your results.

 If lead results are less than 5 parts per billion (ppb) (4.4 ppb and below):